Bachelor's in Law

 Optional elements for the application form:

-Whenever the above-mentioned documents are in a foreign language other than Spanish, French, English or Portuguese, you must provide a translation of them.
+Whenever the above-mentioned documents are in a language other than Spanish, French, English or Portuguese, you must provide an official translation.
 The translations must be duly certified by the relevant authorities.

 Selection Criteria/ application grade